andreasuvoss/nixos/README.md

 TODO

 ## What is left to do?
-* Migrate neovim configuration from regular dotfiles to Nix Home Manager
+* ~~Migrate neovim configuration from regular dotfiles to Nix Home Manager~~ ✓
-* Ensure full disk encryption works
+* ~~Ensure full disk encryption works~~ ✓
-* Get the repository ready for multi-host configurations
+* Get the repository ready for multi-host configurations (✓)
 * `ssh-agent` and GPG - preferable with auto authentication / decryption either from Bitwarden or system login
 * Secret management with `sops-nix`
 * Rider with configuration and plugins
+* ~~Fix XDG-portals such that the entire GNOME DE is not required for some applications to function (I'm looking at you Bitwarden)~~ ✓
+* Pack Azure Artifacts Credential Provider (https://github.com/microsoft/artifacts-credprovider)
+* Pack Azure-CLI plugin app-insights

 ## Adding Windows 11 to systemd-boot menu
 1. Identify the Windows boot partition using `sudo blkid | grep vfat` or `lsbkl`.
 In my case the partition was 100M in